Alpine skiing-Suter ends 32-year Swiss wait for women's downhill gold | Sports-Games

 Corinne Suter continued Switzerland's golden start to the Alpine skiing world championships on Saturday by winning her country's first women's downhill title in 32 years.

 A silver medallist two years ago and also in Thursday's super-G, won by team mate Lara Gut-Behrami, Suter started seventh and made no mistakes as she powered down Cortina's glistening Olympia delle Tofane piste.
-Germany's Kira Weidle, 11th starter, ran Suter close to take a surprise silver 0.20 seconds adrift, while Gut-Behrami had to settle for bronze after looking good for gold until the final stretch.
+Germany's Kira Weidle, 11th starter, ran Suter close to take a surprise silver 0.20 seconds adrift.

+Gut-Behrami had to settle for the bronze after looking good for a golden double until the final stretch scrubbed off her speed.
+The last Swiss woman to win a world championship downhill was Maria Walliser in Vail in 1989, and Saturday's gold was the first of Suter's senior career.

 Ester Ledecka, the Czech Republic's 2018 Olympic super-G champion, was pushed off the podium to fourth.
 Italy's Sofia Goggia, the Olympic downhill champion, was absent from her home event after suffering a knee injury in Germany last month.

 Slovenia's Ilka Stuhec, downhill world champion in 2017 and 2019 after compatriot Tina Maze's success in 2015, was never in contention and finished 14th.
-America's top hope Breezy Johnson made a clear mistake on the upper part and finished ninth.
+America's top hope Breezy Johnson made a clear mistake on the upper part and finished ninth after being the early leader.

 The championships in Cortina d'Ampezzo had a delayed start after the first three days were blown out by bad weather.
 The races are going ahead without spectators due to the COVID-19 pandemic.